JohMueller/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
+  course = "M.A.
+Policy Analysis"
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  institution = "Konstanz University" year = 2018

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "M.Sc.
+Evidence-based Social Intervention and Policy Evaluation" institution = "Massachusetts Institute of Technology" year = 2017

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "B.A.
+Political Science and Public Administration" institution = "Konstanz University/ Göteborg University" year = 2016

 +++

-# Biography
+# Hej there.

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Welcome to my website!
+I am data analyst, social scientist, and social entrepreneur.
+My goal is to use data science for the public good and educate people about the potential of data and evidence in all areas of life.

+I founded the non-profit organisation CorrelAid which aims to democratice the potential of data science.
+With a network of 650 data scientists we are working with mission-driven organisations to do data science for the public good.
+My academic interests include policy evaluation, causal inference, survey methodology and epistomology.